 “Run length encoding can reduce data storage requirements by up to 90% and increase analytics speed up to 21%.”

 “Local processing can reduce the data transport and upstream storage requirements by up to 99%.”

 What we covered

 What used to be “embedded systems” are now more popularly known as IoT edge devices and gateways.
 And, while they may retain many of the same characteristics of embedded systems of times past, there are also differences.
-This presentation explored those old and new characteristics and their implications on DBMSs and equip attendees with knowledge they will need when considering database system alternatives.
+This presentation explored those old and new characteristics and their implications on DBMSs.
+Our goal is to equip developers with knowledge they will need when considering database system alternatives.